GiuseppeGalilei/GiuseppeGalilei/README.md

 ### Hi there 👋
+I'm a Data Science and Enginnering student from Italy.

+[Here](giuseppegalilei.com) you can read more about me, projects I do and ideas I share.

 <!--
 **GiuseppeGalilei/GiuseppeGalilei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.